ResArc - Swedish Research School in Architecture

 Admission

-Doctoral students within the field of architecture are welcome to apply for admission to ResArc.
-PhD students apply with the consent of their departments.
-Applications are made on ResArc Application Form (can be found on the website) and need to include an individual study plan (containing a project description and time plan), motivation letter, CV + photo.
-Interested candidates submit their applications to the ResArc Directory, who decides on admission.
+Doctoral students within the field of architecture are welcome to apply for course participation in ResArc.
+PhD students from other diciplines can apply too, however studentts from architeture departments have priority for ResArc courses and other activities with limited total numbers of participants.
+Interested candidates submit their applications to the differnt Architecture School Representatives.
+ResArc Directory, who decides on admission.
 Applications from PhD students at the schools of architecture in ResArc (KTH, LTH, UMU and CTH) are prioritized.

 What’s in it?

 ResArc PhD students have the unique opportunity to take part in a national wide re-search school in architecture.
 This means developing their own PhD projects in close collaboration and exchange with national and international actors in the area of architecture research.
-ResArc PhD students have priority for ResArc courses and other activities with limited numbers of participants.
 Admitted PhD students are presented on the ResArc website with project description, photo and publications.
-PhD students can apply for and take part in ResArc activities (courses, seminars etc) without being admitted to the research school.
+PhD students can apply for and take part in ResArc activities (courses, seminars etc) without being admitted to ResArc as mandatory frame of their research education.

 What’s expected?

 ResArc PhD students are expected to take active part in the activities and courses ar-ranged by ResArc.
-Enrolment in ResArc should be noted in the PhD student’s individual study plan.
-PhD students in ResArc are also expected to present their research project at part time seminars, to which all ResArc PhD Students and supervisors are invited, during their study period.
+ResArc students are encouraged to present their research project the part time seminars of their PhD projects, and have this announced at the ResArc homepage.

 Steering Committee

-ResArc is guided by a Steering Committee comprising representatives from the Schools of Architecture at LTH, Chalmers, KTH and UMU as well as representatives for the two strong research environments Architecture in Effect and Architecture in the Making.
+ResArc is guided by a Steering Committee comprising representatives from the Schools of Architecture at LTH, Chalmers, KTH and UMU.

 Architecture School Representatives